Acoustic Ceiling Removal

 One of the first things that you can do modernize any space is removing that dreaded acoustic ceiling pejoratively called “popcorn” or “cottage cheese” and we are here to help you get this task accomplished.

 The Ultimate Handyman has done so many popcorn ceiling removals that we created a system to do it efficiently, fast and most importantly the right way!!
+Yes, There is a system for Acoustic Ceiling Removal, and we know it best.

 People just hate popcorn ceilings, some hate just as much as having an old kitchen or bath.
 It gives the house a dated appearance and remodeling floors and walls will not get that dated feeling out!
 To make it even worse, these ceilings also affect the value of your house.